hundredrabbits/thebook/north_pacific_logbook.md

 This streak of rough weather is a cruel, cruel thing, a horrible weather monster, guarding the east, keeping small ships from passing.
 Vancouver Island is concealed behind it, uncaring.
 "What can we do to appease you?
 Oh great streak?"
 It doesn't answer—well, it answers the only way it can I suppose, with lashes of rain and gusts of wind.
 Maybe it intends to let us through, and we are misunderstanding each other?
 As different sorts of beings often do, being dissimilar in every way.

 I am eager, scared to see how this develops.
 Gale force winds isn't a big deal for most vessels, and it isn't for us either, technically, but it can get dangerous if the wind blows hard for hours and hours, then the sea has plenty of time and inertia to grow into something terrible.
 In Japanese, the word for waves is *nami*, we've often heard the term *nami usagi*, or *rabbit waves*.
-This is a perfect way to describe the ocean, full of **rabbits waves**.
+This is a perfect way to describe the ocean, full of **rabbit waves**.

 ## Coping with stress